Understanding the Racial Inequity of Homelessness

 The compounded history of redlining, disinvestment, and other forms of discrimination have created the current system of institutional racism which disproportionately impacts communities of color in the United States.
-While racism can be practiced through individual prejudice, negative thoughts or stereotypes about a particular racial group, it is also widely practiced within larger institutions and structures of social life.
-This practice, structural or institutional racism plays a significant role in creating and maintaining the disparate outcomes that characterize the landscape of racial inequality.
+As a result, racism is widely practiced within the larger institutions and structures of social life, and it plays a significant role in creating and maintaining the disparate outcomes that characterize the landscape of racial inequality.